Skip to content

 Troubleshooting

-The sync might break most of the times due to wrong .env variables.
-Please ensure that your docker containers are visible and accessible, using ping <container_address> commands.
+If the sync breaks, it is often due to incorrect .env variables.
+Ensure that your Docker containers are visible and accessible by using the ping <container_address> command.

 Testing

-• For testing backend, first navigate to the backend directory, and then run the tests
+• To test the backend, navigate to the backend directory and run:

 cd backend